Police seal off street in Sheffield suburb after crash involving Lamborghini

-Police seal off Whirlowdale Road in Dore, Sheffield, after man in Lamborghini is shot
+Sheffield shootings: Police seal off Whirlowdale Road after man in Lamborghini is shot

-A Sheffield road is sealed off this morning after a man in a Lambhorgini was shot.
+A Sheffield road is sealed off this morning after a man in a Lamborghini was shot.

 Whirlowdale Road in Dore is taped off and under police guard, with the supercar the shot man was in at the time of the gun attack, visible within the cordon.